Teacher Verification Model

 Webinar registration links are in the course (Module 6, Topic 5).

-You must submit your TVM lesson plan and materials by Friday, December 3rd at 5:00pm in order to attend the December 6th TVM Certification webinar.
+- You must submit (as a draft) your TVM lesson plan and materials by Friday, February 4th at 5:00pm in order to attend the February 8th TVM Certification webinar.

 From the Distance and Blended Learning Basics for Minnesota Adult Education online course.